 Whitewaller recommends: Checking out The Mirror Cube installation in the garden.

 Park Hyatt Milan Piazza del Duomo

 An oasis of sophisticated contemporary luxury, Park Hyatt Milan is notable for its strong international identity.
-The hotel offers 106 sleek rooms and suites, and boasts the Michelin-starred restaurants VUN Andrea Aprea and La Cupola, the bar Mio, and a relaxing atmosphere at The Spa by Sisley.
+The hotel offers 106 sleek rooms and suites, and boasts the two Michelin-starred restaurants VUN Andrea Aprea and La Cupola, the cocktail bar Mio Lab, and a relaxing atmosphere at The Spa by Sisley.

 Whitewaller recommends: Reserving one of the 25 suites, six of which have private terraces.